dlmiddlecote/openapi-collector/README.md

 - `router`

 	This container is one half of the brain of the OpenAPI Collector.
 It is powered by nginx and all requests flow through this.
-Requests are then fanned out accordingly to either the ui, proxy or backend Services directly.
+Requests are then fanned out accordingly to either the ui, proxy or backend services directly.

 - `proxy`